 The best of CUAC clashes with the best of OUAC (Oxford University Athletic Club).
-This is a match for honour and occurs every annually, Easter term, alternating location between Iffley Road, Oxford and Wilberforce Road, Cambridge.
+This is a match for honour and occurs annually during Easter term, and alternates location between Iffley Road, Oxford and Wilberforce Road, Cambridge.

-We field four teams, men's and women's Blues and men's and women's 2nd's, with two people competing for each team in each event.
-In total, this means that we usually have over 100 athletes coming for Cambridge in the Varsity Match!
+We field four teams, men's and women's Blues and men's and women's 2nds, with two people competing for each team in each event.
+In total, this means that we usually have over 100 athletes competing for Cambridge in the Varsity Match!

 After the bitter battle that is Varsity, Cambridge and Oxford athletes put their differences aside and team up to take on America.
 The best from both universities combine to form the Achilles team.

 The first match in the series took place over 100 years ago, making the Transatlantic Series the oldest international athletics match in the world (it even pre-dates the modern Olympics!).

 The series operates on a four yearly cycle:

 2021 - Achilles Tour to the US.
 Matches against H&Y and P&C.